WeareJH/m2-module-import/README.md

 * `RDrive_Export_13022017.txt`
 * `RDrive_Export_05042017.txt`

 So before you run an import, you will need to make sure the file name matches the configuration file and it is placed in the correct folder.
-When working locally you can place a file in `var/jh_import/incoming` in PHP Storm and use `workflow push var/jh_import/incoming/<file-name>` to get it in to the docker container.

 ## Viewing Import Configuration

-Import configuration can be viewein in the admin area.
-All of the information specified in `imports.xml` and more will be displayed there.
+Import configuration can be viewed in the admin area.
+All the information specified in `imports.xml` and more will be displayed there.
 Simply navigate to: Admin -> System -> JH Import -> Import Configuration.

 ![Admin Page](https://user-images.githubusercontent.com/2817002/27139908-831b6b88-5124-11e7-8b2d-a57660895827.png)